Cristiana Bastos

 Portrait of the Venerable Mother Jeronima de la Fuente Yánez by Diego Velásquez, 1620, Prado Museum, Madrid

 Isabel was left in charge of the expedition when Mendaña died at sea.
 They reached the Marquesas and the Salomon Islands, and finally, they arrived in the Philippines.
 She stays there for a while, gets married again, and returns to Mexico in a Galleon full of rich cargo.
 There were also the cases of nuns who founded convents and contributed to the spread of Catholicism.
-One of them was Sor Jeronima de la Asuncion, immortalized by the painter Diego Velazquez, who traveled to Manila with 10 other religious women, in 1620, at 65 years of age to establish the Santa Clara convent, the first in Asia.
+One of them was Sor Jeronima de la Asuncion, immortalized by the painter Diego Velazquez, who travelled to Manila with 10 other religious women, in 1620, at 65 years of age to establish the Santa Clara convent, the first in Asia.
 They endured all kinds of hardships for four months in the galleon that took them from Acapulco to Manila, witnessed the cruel punishment of a black enslaved woman, and were finally carried by natives in hamacas, during the last leg of their journey.
 There are many examples, and if we look for them carefully, they will be revealed to us.

 CB: How does an anthropologist trained in ethnographic fieldwork work through Early Modern sources?
 How do you articulate archival work and field visits?

 PT: I have called my work an ethnography of the archives and other written sources and modern representations of the conquest and colonization.
 We have to understand that those sources are extremely biased, written by people who wanted to gain something, and who were always in a position of privilege, trying to glorify themselves.
 We have to read beyond that and analyze it in different ways, if possible, from the perspective of the subordinated native.
-I have traveled to many of the locations where the events of conquest happened, and have been collecting the local interpretations in the form of murals, monuments, and other narratives.
+I have travelled to many of the locations where the events of conquest happened, and have been collecting the local interpretations in the form of murals, monuments, and other narratives.
 That in itself provides great information about how the past is recreated and reinterpreted.
 For example, this is a picture I took, in 2015, in Santo Domingo, the first city in the New World.
 Native, Taino women are highly sexualized, never in resistance poses, in many representations of the past, just as Dominican females are today.

 Photography taken by Patricia Tovar on a street in Santo Domingo, Dominican Republic, 1915.